kaworu/perl1/README.md

 Testing
 =======
-Perl1 comes with some tests, see the **t** directory.
-You can launch the tests from the project's directory with:
+Perl1 comes with some tests, see the t/ directory.
+You can run the tests from the project's directory with:

 	% make test